-The 4th International PEEK Meeting will be convened from April 25 to 26, 2019 in Washington, DC, USA at the Cosmos Club.
-The conference will be hosted by the Implant Research Center of Drexel University in collaboration with Exponent, Inc., with support provided by Invibio Biomaterial Solutions™.
+The 4th International PEEK Meeting was convened from April 25 to 26, 2019 in Washington, DC, USA at the Cosmos Club.
+The conference was hosted by the Implant Research Center of Drexel University in collaboration with Exponent, Inc., with support provided by Invibio Biomaterial Solutions™.

-Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs are welcomed at this conference the majority of submissions are expected to be related to implantable PEEK and its composites.
+Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs were welcomed at the conference, the majority of submissions were expected to be related to implantable PEEK and its composites.

 Steven Kurtz, Ph.D., Implant Research Center, Drexel University and Exponent, Inc. Joanne Tipper, Ph.D., University of Technology Sydney